compute-tooling/compute-studio/docs/publish/guide.md

 ## 1. Publish a data visualization.

 C/S can host Bokeh and Dash visualizations and plans to add more data-viz software like RStudio and Streamlit.
-Check out the data viz docs to get started.
+Check out the [data viz docs](/publish/data-viz/guide/) to get started.

 ## 2. Publish a model.

-C/S uses ParamTools to host compuational models where model runs can take anywhere from a few seconds to days.
-Checkout the model docs to get started.
+C/S uses ParamTools to host computational models with complex interfaces or long-running compute times.
+Checkout the [model docs](/publish/model/guide/) to get started.